Post

 return sum(a * b for a, b in zip(v,u))

-These two implementations do the same thing, but most seasoned software developers I know would greatly prefer the second.
-It’s much shorter, much easier to understand, and obviously correct.
-In the first implementation, we need to make sure we’ve written our conditional correctly, that we’re raising the correct error, and that the indexing we’re doing in our for loop is correct.
+These two implementations do the same thing, but you might already have the sense that the second implementation feels much better: it’s much shorter, much easier to understand, and it’s obviously correct if you know what sum and zip do.
+Contrast this to the first implementation, we need to make sure we’ve written our conditional correctly, that we’re raising the correct error, and that the indexing we’re doing in our for loop is correct.
 All of these things are neatly handled in the second implementation by the list comprehension and zip function.
 By combining a handful of simple, reliable, general-purpose building blocks, we’ve made much better code.

-After you understand the basics of programming, a natural next step is to learn about object-oriented programming, which essentially extends our ideas about functions to larger parts of our program: collections of related functions and data.
-A natural continuation from Harvard’s CS50 and Northeastern’s CS2500 is Northeastern’s CS 2510.
+A natural continuation is Northeastern’s CS 2510.
 These classes introduce Java, which popularized the object-oriented approach to programming.
+(As always when learning a new language, I recommend taking a peek at Google’s style guidelines: here’s their guide for Java).
 CS 2510 shows how to write code in Java using the functional techniques introduced in CS 2500; this provides a look at how powerful, robust techniques from functional programming can be translated to Java to solve problems in ways that wouldn’t occur to students who have only written imperatively.
-However, it’s clear by the end of CS 2510 that many of these techniques are a bit contrived and elaborate, so the latter half of the course introduces basic tools of imperative programming like mutation and loops and students begin writing Java “normally.”
+However, it’s clear by the end of CS 2510 that many of these techniques are a bit contrived and elaborate (the visitor pattern is frankly quite ridiculous and not worth using), so the latter half of the course introduces basic tools of imperative programming like mutation and loops, allowing students begin writing Java “normally.”

 The next course in the sequence, CS 3500, serves as a larger scale course on software design and refactoring, and focuses on writing code with the Model-View-Controller design pattern and then refactoring and expanding it over the course of several assignments.
 The course draws heavily on Effective Java by Joshua Bloch and Design Patterns: Elements of Reusable Object-Oriented Software (commonly referred to as “gang of four”), both of which are crucial resources.
 I’d also include Game Programming Patterns as a reference for useful programming patterns, most of which arise in all kinds of software.

-The final skill that I feel is necessary to mention is algorithm design.
+By this point, you’re getting close to done with general programming, and can think about moving onto specific domains like web development, embedded programming, and so on.
+The final necessity is algorithm design.
 I’ve neglected talking about performance until now, mostly because performance is much easier to fix retroactively than design.
 However, performance is still paramount in many settings.
 I don’t think there are a lot of great resources to self-study, so I’ll halfhearted recommend Algorithms because it’s the standard text, and recommend specifically the chapters on Big-Oh notation, divide-and-conquer, greedy programming, dynamic programming, graph algorithms, and linear programming.
 You can practice these techniques and do interview problems on LeetCode.

 Further Reading